-The ‘quantity’ settings are probably the most significant — if you sell physical products it makes sense to enter how many are currently available and, using the ‘continue selling when out of stock’ box, instruct Shopify what to do when you run out of goods.
+Of the above, the ‘quantity’ settings are probably the most important — if you sell physical products it makes sense to enter how many are currently available and, using the ‘continue selling when out of stock’ box, instruct Shopify what to do when you run out of goods.

 If you’re selling physical products, you can use the shipping section to enter weight and customs information.